JoseAbreu28/Commander28.github.io/2G-Network.md

 ### Learning Experience and Ethical Considerations
-When I started this project, I had zero networking experience.
+When I started this project, I had zero experience of 2G networks.
 The entire endeavor was a learning process, heavily reliant on publicly available resources and tutorials from various YouTube creators.
 I strongly encourage others interested in security research to explore similar projects while adhering to ethical guidelines and legal frameworks.

 ### References
 ![Some References](DATA/2025-03-20_15-14.png)